realA10001986/VSR/README.md

 The three-digit display can be used for the pushwheel number, temperature or speed.

-In order to display temperature, a temperature sensor needs to be connected to either the VSR or your TCD, and in the latter case the VSR needs to be connected to the TCD via BTTFN.
+In order to display temperature, a temperature sensor needs to be connected to either the VSR or your Time Circuits Display (TCD), and in the latter case the VSR needs to be connected to the TCD via BTTFN.

 In order to display speed, a TCD with either a GPS receiver or a rotary encoder for speed is required, and the VSR needs to be connected to the TCD via BTTFN.

-Display modes are chosen by selecting the _Operation_ button mode, and _holding_ a single button until two beeps are emitted from the VSR, as described below.
+Display modes are chosen by selecting the _Operation_ button mode, and then _holding_ a single button until two beeps are emitted from the VSR, as described below.

 ### Button modes